Complying with SCRA Credit Card Regulations

 - income tax payments

-Since the SCRA is a federal law meant to protect active duty servicemembers, the Attorney General is authorized by law to file federal lawsuits against persons or entities that violate the SCRA.
-In the case of lawsuits then the Attorney General can seek monetary damages, civil penalties, equitable or declaratory relief on behalf of the servicemembers involved in the case.
+Since the SCRA is a federal law meant to protect active duty service members, the Attorney General is authorized by law to file federal lawsuits against persons or entities that violate the SCRA.
+In lawsuits, the Attorney General can seek monetary damages, civil penalties, and equitable or declaratory relief on behalf of the servicemembers involved in the case.

-Servicemembers can seek legal assistance from the local military office, but in certain cases, the Department of Justice can review the violation and come up with the appropriate actions as needed.
+Servicemembers can seek legal assistance from the local military office, but in some instances, the Department of Justice can review the violation and recommend the appropriate actions.

 Who Can Benefit From These SCRA Benefits?

-The servicemembers civil relief act actually outlines the definition of military service.
+The Servicemembers Civil Relief Act outlines the definition of military service.
 It includes:

 - Reservists on federal active duty